-In Germany, unlike in many other countries in the world, an excellent academic education is offered to any individual fulfilling the academic prerequisites, and no tuition fee is raised.
-Thus and traditionally, higher academic education in Germany is virtually for free.
-The Friedrich Schiller University is requesting only a minor administrative fee of EUR 200 per semester for enrolling in our program.
-Further, the students' living expenses can be covered by highly attractive financial scholarships.
-Applicants for the M.Sc Photonics program in our School can in addition apply for the following scholarships:
+Unlike many other countries in the world, Germany offers excellent tuition-free university education to any individual fulfilling the academic requirements.
+In other words, higher academic education in Germany is virtually free.
+The Friedrich Schiller University requests a minor administrative fee of 240 Euro per semester for enrolling in our program.
+However, we offer a range of highly attractive financial scholarships to help cover our students' living expenses.
+Applicants for the M.Sc.
+Photonics program in our School can additionally apply for the following scholarships:

 Scholarships from the Abbe School of Photonics